WinnieMadikizella/Adventure-Work-Sales-Analysis-Excel-Interactive-Dashboards/README.md

 # Adventure-Work-Sales-Analysis-Excel-Interactive-Dashboards

 ## Project Overview
-This project leverages four years of sales data from the Adventure Works dataset to uncover key business insights using a dynamic and interactive dashboard built in **Microsoft Excel**.
+This project leverages four years of sales data from the Adventure Works dataset to uncover key business real-time insights using a dynamic and interactive dashboard built in **Microsoft Excel**.
 The primary goal is to assist decision-makers in understanding trends, identifying growth areas, and optimizing performance across markets, products, and customer demographics.

 ## Key Business Questions
 1. What are the overall sales and profit trends?